AntoineGuigui/company-intelligence/README.md

 ## 🎯 What it does

-For any defence company, the tool:
+For any  company, the tool:

 1. **Collects** data from the web (DuckDuckGo search) + financial data (Yahoo Finance)
-2. **Extracts** structured intelligence via GPT-4o using a defence-specific analysis framework
+2. **Extracts** structured intelligence via GPT-4o using a -specific analysis framework
 3. **Writes** results into an Excel database matching the `DataBase.xlsm` schema

-The output Excel is directly compatible with the [Company Profile Generator](https://github.com/AntoineGuigui/defence-intelligence-toolkit) — one tool feeds the other.
+The output Excel is directly compatible with the [Company Profile Generator](https://github.com/AntoineGuigui/-intelligence-toolkit) — one tool feeds the other.

 ---